whitebrick/whitebrick-client/.github/README.md

 ### Whitebrick Cloud (back end)

 The Whitebrick Cloud back end is a set of functions written in Javascript using the Apollo GraohQL interface and executed on a Serverless provider.
-Whitebrick Cloud connects with the PostgreSQL database to make DDL calls such as creating new tables and columns.
+Whitebrick Cloud connects with a database to make DDL calls such as creating new tables and columns.
 After mofifying the database Whitebrick Cloud then calls the Hasura Metadata API to _track_ the corresponding columns and tables.
 Whitebrick Cloud also manages additional metadata, background jobs, user permissions and settings, persisting them in a dedicated schema.

 ### Whitebrick (front end)